Bernardo-MG/docs-maven-skin/src/site/markdown/tests.md

 * The index page conforms HTML5 rules
 * The expected elements are created

-the [jcabi W3C validator][jcabi-w3c] is used for testing the HTML 5 rules .
+The [jcabi W3C validator][jcabi-w3c] is used for testing the HTML 5 rules .

 HTML elements are validated with [jsoup][jsoup] and CSS selectors.